Semantics for eXtra large Banks

 They have highly qualified ontologists and data scientists.

-However, 95% of the bank still runs on relational databases, using data models
+However, 95% of the bank’s systems rely on relational databases, using data models.

-Data Architects have the FIBO Data Model but can’t leverage their Semantic CeO colleagues’ work.
+Data Architects have the FIBO Data Model but can’t leverage their colleagues’ work in the Semantic COE.

-The risk is that Semantic implementations become yet another data silo, using a different language than the rest of the organization, impeding integration.
+The risk is that Semantic implementations become yet another data silo, using a different language from the rest of the organization and impeding integration.

 F Finance key point 3